 Planning a trip to Colorado?
 Here’s my itinerary for one action packed day in Denver, the vibrant capital city of Colorado.
 Denver may be a mile high, but it’s a laid back city that’s obsessed with the outdoors.

-This 1 day in Denver itinerary covers all the must see sites, attractions, landmarks, neighborhoods, and museums in Denver.
+This 1 day in Denver itinerary covers all the must visit sites, attractions, landmarks, neighborhoods, and museums in Denver.
 Stylish Denver is a unique combination of a serious arts scene, great cuisine and food halls, and natural beauty.

-I've condensed the top attractions in Denver into a detailed DIY itinerary to help plan one efficient day in Denver.
-You'll need to start early.
+I’ve condensed the top attractions in Denver into a detailed one day DIY itinerary to help plan one efficient day in Denver.
+You’ll need to start early.
 But you can actually see plenty of things, even with just one day in Denver.

 If you have more than 24 hours in Denver, you can proceed more slowly and easily spread this itinerary out over two days in Denver.
 I also give you plenty of options for other must visit destinations in and around Denver.